lammpstutorials/.github/README.md

 Material and guide for beginners and advanced LAMMPS users.
-The main LAMMPS tutorials website can be accessed [from this page](https://lammpstutorials.github.io/), the LAMMPS inputs and scripts are provided in [a dedicated repository](https://github.com/lammpstutorials/lammpstutorials-inputs), and the functions used for the Pyplot/Python figures are available [here](https://github.com/simongravelle/pyplot-perso).
+The main LAMMPS tutorials website can be accessed [from this page](https://lammpstutorials.github.io/), and the functions used for the Matplotlib graphs are available [here](https://github.com/simongravelle/pyplot-perso).

 <p float="left">
     <a href="https://lammpstutorials.github.io/sphinx/build/html/tutorials/level1/lennard-jones-fluid.html">